karenjosephine22/dms1_blog/posts/black_squares.md

 ---
-title: Crafting Squares and Learning Illustrator🌱☁️⬛🦥
+title: Crafting Squares with Illustrator🌱☁️⬛🦥
 published_at: 2024-08-12
 snippet: Learning the Ropes with a Black Squares Exercise!
 disable_html_sanitization: true